Houthi takeover in Yemen: Background

 All the same, fuel subsidies were among the few widely available social goods in Yemen.
 They kept down the cost of transport, water, and food, while supporting local industry.
-The cash-strapped Yemeni government had been negotiating with the International Monetary Fund for more than a year to secure a loan as a way to access much needed financing.
+The cash-strapped Yemeni government had been negotiating with the International Monetary Fund for more than a year to secure a loan.
 The loan program would require the removal of these subsidies, but the IMF recommended gradual price adjustments and an information and communication campaign to prepare the public.
 Neither of these were done.
 The IMF and other international donors also emphasized the need to expand the social safety net and cash transfer payments to those who would be most affected by the price increases.
 The United States and other donors had even increased their contributions to the Social Welfare Fund in the summer of 2014 in anticipation of subsidy removal.
 The Yemeni government ignored the advice.

 The transitional government, brokered by the Gulf Cooperation Council, established in November 2011, was split equally between Saleh's General People's Congress Party and the conservative Sunni Al-Islah Party, Yemen's main Islamist party that was a key presence in the regime that protesters tried to overthrow in 2011.
 The new government left out the Houthis.